greim/es6-boilerplate/readme.md

 ## Why?

+Most great libs and frameworks have great docs that answer the question *How do you use this?*
+But when it comes to fitting all these pieces together, there isn't much out there.
+So I set out to illustrate *one way* that the pieces could fit together.
-I wanted a reference and a proving ground for new tech.
-I might borrow from it when I start new projects for example.
+I might borrow from this when I start new projects, and update it when I learn new things.
 I thought maybe other people would find it instructive/useful also.
-If you see room for improvement, issues and PRs welcome.

 ## Design goals